 - - Scholarship, other funding information.

-Some of the personal data we hold about you has been provided by you during interactions with the University of Liverpool and/or DART team, for example website activity, face to face meetings, event registrations, volunteering activity or making a donation, namely:
+Some of the personal data we hold about you has been provided by you during interactions with the University of Liverpool and/or the Development and Alumni Relations Team, for example website activity, face to face meetings, event registrations, volunteering activity or making a donation, namely:

 - - Updates to your contact details.
 Address, email and phone